MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ```

 This method returns a `Promise` that resolves to a `boolean` indicating if MetaMask is unlocked by the user.
-This is useful for knowing if MetaMask is unlocked in order to provide meaningful instructions to the user during onboarding.
+MetaMask must be unlocked in order to perform any operation involving user accounts.
-Note that this does not indicate if the user has exposed any accounts.
+Note that this method does not indicate if the user has exposed any accounts to the caller.

 ## Legacy API